 Step 1 choose an existing research project or start your own

-For information on the research degrees we offer visit our coursefinder.
+For information on the research degrees we offer, visit our research opportunities directory.
 Please make sure that you are able to meet the requirements below before submitting your application:

 - the University's English language requirements